 Secretary: Penelope Lawton.

 The Thames Valley Branch meets each month on Saturdays or Sundays for either an outing or in-house meeting.
-The latter is usually held at Langley during the colder months whilst outings are arranged for the warmer weather.
+From January 2016 the meetings will be held at Wokingham during the colder months whilst outings are arranged for the warmer weather.
 There is usually at least one external guest speaker each year, and others are drawn from our own members and from the wider Society.
-Outings include a summer weekend away, which in 2013 will be in Tewkesbury, and which in the past have been based in Ludlow, Middleham, Bury St Edmunds, Lincoln, and Sandwich, as well as one day outings visiting the wealth of local historical sites or exhibitions in London.
-Any member of the Society is welcome to join the Branch and their participation can be at their own pace.
-Annual subscription is currently £5.

 Secretary: Diana Lee.